DigitalQuinn/InfosecCompilation/README.md

 * [The Pentesters Framework](https://github.com/trustedsec/ptf) - Distro organized around the Penetration Testing Execution Standard (PTES), providing a curated collection of utilities that eliminates often unused toolchains.

+- [LOTS Project](https://lots-project.com/) — Websites that allows attackers to use their domain when conducting phishing, C2, exfiltration, and downloading tools to evade detection